fflewddur/tophat/README.md

 page](https://extensions.gnome.org/extension/5219/tophat/).

-Most Debian-based systems (including Ubuntu and Pop!_OS) will also need 'gir1.2-gtop-2.0' to be installed.
-Usually this means running the command `sudo apt install gir1.2-gtop-2.0` followed by a system restart.
+Most Debian-based systems (including Ubuntu and Pop!_OS) will also need 'gir1.2-gtop-2.0' and 'gir1.2-gtkclutter-1.0' to be installed.
+Usually this means running the command `sudo apt install gir1.2-gtop-2.0 gir1.2-gtkclutter-1.0` followed by a system restart.

 ### Requirements